RWaltersMA/StockPriceGenerator/README.md

 # StockPriceGenerator

-This tool will populate a MongoDB database with fake stock price data
+This tool will populate a MongoDB database with fake stock price data.
+Users can specify how many random stocks to generate and for how long

-Usage:

-python stockgen.py -f stocklist.txt -d 10

--f is a text file that contains the list of stocks
+Usage: (generate an hour of datra for 5 companies written to the local MongoDB database)

+python3 stockgen.py -s 5 -x 60

+-s the number of company symbols
+-c MongoDB Connection string
+-d Destination database name
+-col Destination collection name
--d is the number of days of data you want to create
+-x Number of minutes of data to generate (default 0 = forever)

-The StockGen tool used to generate sample data will generate the same data and store it in two different collections: StockDocPerSecond and StockDocPerMinute.
-This tool is used to showcase how different schema designs for the same data can effect data and index size in MongoDB.